vilvesh06/JANUS-Avionics-Induction-2025/README.md

 Hi this is my first time writing a README file so i have tried to include as much info as i can without crossing the given regulations so here you go:

-File Structure:
+(note that the file hierarchy is only properly visible when you view this readme file as code) File Structure:
 📂 JANUS_Induction
       └── 📂 Round 1